 Sociology and Anthropology Department

-Fields: medical anthropology; science and technology studies; race, class and gender inequality in Latin America; queer theory; social justice; environmental activism
+Fields: medical anthropology; science and technology studies; race, class and gender inequality in Latin America; queer theory; transgender studies

-Prof. Jarrín teaches courses on medical anthropology, gender and sexuality, the cyborg self, inequality in Latin America, and the anthropology of capitalism, as well as a seminar entitled “The Age of Biotechnology.”
-His recent publications include:
+Prof. Jarrín teaches courses on medical anthropology, gender and sexuality, the cyborg self, inequality in Latin America, global queer activism, and racial justice.

 - ANTH 255 - Genders and Sexualities in Cross-Cultural Perspective